mchiasson/GLBrebis/README.md

 ```

 ## Microsoft Windows
-If you’re on Windows, you can also use the NSIS Windows installer:
+If you’re on Windows, you can use the NSIS Windows installer:
 https://dl.bintray.com/groovy/Distributions/groovy-2.5.0-beta-1-installer.exe

 # How to generate my project's drop-in extention wrangler header and source?